-When a city sewer backup occurs the results can be devastating to property owners.
-Besides actual property damage there are serious health concerns as well.
-For instance in the case of a food establishment such as a restaurant the consequences are far-reaching.
-Not only can valuable stock and equipment ruined, but experts must be called in to clean the entire environment .
+When a city sewer backup occurs the results can be devastating if you are a property owner.
+Besides actual property damage, there are serious health concerns as well.
+For instance, in the case of a food establishment such as a restaurant, the consequences are far-reaching.
+Not only can valuable stock and equipment get ruined, but experts must be called in to clean the entire environment.

 One often overlooked solution is to raise the house drain located inside the building to a higher elevation.
 This is a most ideal solution when the house drain is located inside an unfinished basement.
 There is a potential drawback because once raised, a house drain will be exposed to view.
-In some cases a portion of the house sewer may have to be raised as well .
+In some cases a portion of the outside main house sewer may have to be raised as well.

 When raising a house drain is not the best solution